 So, consider this your invitation to join us in our efforts to secure the future of waterfowl hunting.
-By becoming a First Hunt mentor, you'll not only play a critical role in this larger mission, you'll help new hunters of all ages begin a lifetime of waterfowling memories.
+By becoming a First Hunt mentor, you'll not only play a critical role in this larger mission, but you'll also help new hunters of all ages begin a lifetime of waterfowling memories.
 Think of it this way: What would your life be if, years ago, nobody had cared enough to take you duck hunting?
-By becoming a First Hunt mentor, you'll not only play a critical role in Delta's larger mission, you'll help new hunters of all ages begin a lifetime of waterfowling memories.
+By becoming a First Hunt mentor, you'll not only play a critical role in this larger mission, but you'll also help new hunters of all ages begin a lifetime of waterfowling memories.